-Affordable Housing Authority: Local Housing Partnership:
+Housing Authority:

-SUMMARY: The five-bedroom home in Dennis, located at 1341 Route 134, will provide temporary housing, counseling, case management, monitoring by a registered nurse, employment
+Local Housing Partnership:

-ARTICLE 24: Community Preservation - Lower Cape Housing Institute \$7,5001
+SUMMARY: The five-bedroom home in Dennis, located at 1341 Route 134, will provide temporary housing, counseling, case management, monitoring by a registered nurse, employment training, and financial and nutritional counseling for veterans to help empower them to move forward into their own independent and sustainable living situations.
+The facility will be open to veterans from all Cape towns.
+It is the nearest housing available for Wellfleet veterans, who number 192, according to census data.

+ARTICLE 30 (24): Community Preservation - Lower Cape Housing Institute \$7,500.00.
 To see if the Town will vote, pursuant to MGL c.44B, to appropriate from the Community Preservation Undesignated Fund Balance the sum of \$7,500.00 to contribute to the cost of, and thereby support, for the continuance of the Community Development Partnership sponsored Lower Cape Housing Institute in Fiscal Year 2022 and to authorize the Selectboard to enter into a grant agreement to set forth the terms and conditions thereof or do or act anything thereon.